 - It is possible to use hundreds of static lights to light your scene

-- Rendering lightmaps at runtime is, in many cases, faster than downloading many lightmap textures
+- In most cases, rendering lightmaps at runtime is faster than downloading many lightmap textures

 - It is possible to mix static and dynamic lights in the Editor